flathub/com.google.AndroidStudio/README.md

 ### SELinux

-Some OSes utilise SELinux, which restricts what applications can do, in order to improve security.
-However, complex applications like Android Studio need to be able to bypass this, in order to perform low-level actions.
-Unfortunately, Flatpak does not yet support configuring this automatically.
+Some OSes (at least, Fedora and RHEL) enable SELinux, which restricts what unusual actions applications can perform without previous authorisation, in order to improve security.
+However, complex applications, like Android Studio's AVD Manager, need to be able to bypass this, in order to perform such low-level actions.
+Unfortunately, Flatpak does not yet support configuring this automatically, so the user must.

-On these OSes, when an AVD is invoked, `gnome-abrt` shall inform the user that `qemu-system-x86` has `SIGABRT`'d.
-To prevent this, apply the undermentioned policy:
+On these OSes, when an AVD is invoked without the override active, `gnome-abrt` shall inform the user that `qemu-system-x86` has `SIGABRT`'d.
+To prevent this, apply the undermentioned override:

 ```sh
 #!/usr/bin/env sh